wxyz-abcd/node-haxball/README.md

   - `constructor(metadata)`: creates a new `RoomConfig` instance. `metadata` is the information that you would want to show/update inside a GUI application.

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `RoomConfig` object.
 These are defined in `RoomConfig.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
 This function should define the given `metadata` object inside this `RoomConfig` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the default roomConfig in the examples folder uses the following `metadata` structure: `{name, version, author, description}`.
+For example, the default roomConfig in the examples folder uses the following `metadata` structure: `{name, version, author, description, allowFlags}`.
     - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
 This function should define the given `variable` object inside this `RoomConfig` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the default roomConfig in the examples folder use the following variable structure: `{name, type, value, range, description}`.
 This function should return the value of the `variable`, and should be used whenever a variable whose value is changeable from outside will be defined.

   - `modifier callbacks`:
-    - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedNick, modifiedAvatar, modifiedFlag]`. if `dataArray` is `null`, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.
+    - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedName, modifiedFlag, modifiedAvatar]`. if `dataArray` is `null`, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.
-    - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. host-only.
+    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. host-only.
-    - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerDataAfter(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. host-only.
+    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerDataAfter(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. host-only.
     - `[newPing, customData] = modifyPlayerPingBefore(playerId, ping)`: prepares a custom data object to send to all plugins while setting player's `ping`. `customData=false` means "don't call callbacks". host-only.
     - `newPing = modifyPlayerPing(playerId, ping, customData)`: set player's `ping`. host-only.
     - `newPing = modifyPlayerPingAfter(playerId, ping, customData)`: set player's `ping`. host-only.